Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 - If you have the `DefaultVisualizationSuite` in your scene from the previous tutorial, the necessary components are already added for visualization.

     - If you do not have the `DefaultVisualizationSuite`, you can instead use the `EmptyVisualizationSuite`, which contains the necessary extensions for visualizations.
-To add the empty visualization suite, in the Project window, expand and select `Packages/Robotics Visualizations Package`.
+To add the empty visualization suite, in the Project window, expand and select `Packages/Robotics Visualization`.
 Select the `EmptyVisualizationSuite` and drag it into your scene Hierarchy.

 - To start writing a custom visualizer, start by making a new script in the `Assets/Scripts` directory named `PoseTrailVisualizer`.